 Immediate Impact Summer Investments ($10,000)

-On June 10, 2016 the IIC made a series of immediate impact investments to address the summer learning gap:
+On June 10, 2016, the Brick & Beam Society Impact Investing Committee (IIC) made a series of immediate impact investments to address the summer learning gap:

-- Portland Public Schools’ Summer Reading Program: Brick & Beam's support provided 40 incoming (Title 1) students in grades 3-5 with access to books along with oral reading and comprehension activities ($3,800).
+- Portland Public Schools’ Summer Reading Program: Books and reading comprehension activities for 40 students in grades 3-5 ($3,800).

-- Portland Public Schools’ Summer Math Component for Elementary Summer Program: Brick & Beam's investment funded a trial of DreamBox, an online math learning software, at one school.
-This included the cost of training and a 2-month subscription for students ($2,000).
+- Portland Public Schools’ Summer Math Component for Elementary Summer Program: Online math learning software at one school ($2,000).

 Community Night ($50,000)

-On October 27, 2016, the Brick and Beam Society Impact Investing Committee (IIC) unanimously decided to award $50,000 to the Congolese Community of Maine (CoCo Maine) for their Dual Generation Program for Early Childhood Education, which will offer English language classes, family literacy initiatives, parenting activities and outreach to parents and children ages 2-5.
+On October 27, 2016, the IIC unanimously decided to award $50,000 to the Congolese Community of Maine (CoCo Maine) for their Dual Generation Program for Early Childhood Education, which will offer English language classes, family literacy initiatives, parenting activities, and outreach to parents and children ages 2-5.
 Their goal is to prepare children and their families for a better transition to kindergarten by providing early opportunities for learning English.

-This grant was awarded following a grant process that saw thirteen applicants, three of which were asked to present at Brick and Beam’s Community Night—attended by approximately 75 Brick and Beam and community members—at the Portland House of Music.
-The two other finalists were The Opportunity Alliance’s Birth to Five Screening Program and Youth and Family Outreach’s Families Matter Program.
-In addition to the $50,000, the Brick and Beam Society has committed to providing member volunteer hours to assist in the success of CoCo Maine’s Dual Generation program.
+This grant was awarded following a process that received applications from thirteen organizations and presentations from finalists to Brick & Beam members during an event at the Portland House of Music.
+In addition to the $50,000, the Brick & Beam Society has committed to providing member volunteer hours to assist in the success of CoCo Maine’s Dual Generation program.

-Greater Portland’s leadership will change dramatically over the next 10 years, but the need for connected problem-solvers and visionary leadership will be as great as ever.
+Greater Portland’s leadership will change dramatically over the next 10 years, and the need for connected problem-solvers and visionary leadership will be as great as ever.

-The Brick & Beam Society was created to carry the torch and reinvigorate the next generation of philanthropic and community leaders.
-We're inheriting a well-loved community and feel a responsibility for making it even stronger.
+The Brick & Beam Society was created to carry the torch and invigorate the next generation of philanthropic and community leaders.
+We are inheriting a well-loved community and feel a responsibility for making it even stronger.